Kirkland, Washington: Transportation

 In 2006, Kirkland was the first city in Washington to adopt a Complete Streets ordinance.
 Kirkland passed an Active Transportation Plan in 2009 specifically targeting improvements to pedestrian, bicycle, and equestrian facilities.

 Kirkland is served by King County Metro and Sound Transit Express buses that converge in Downtown Kirkland, the Totem Lake neighborhood, and South Kirkland.
 The city also has several park and ride facilities along Interstate 405.
-Buses connect Kirkland to Bellevue, Seattle, Redmond, Bothell, Kenmore, and Woodinville.
+Metro's buses connect Kirkland to Bellevue, Bothell, Kenmore, Redmond, Woodinville, and Seattle's University District.
+The city's first bus rapid transit line, the RapidRide K Line, is scheduled to open in 2030.
+It is planned to run from Totem Lake to Downtown Kirkland, Downtown Bellevue, and Eastgate.
+Totem Lake is also served by Sound Transit Express and Community Transit buses that operate on Interstate 405 with connections to Downtown Bellevue and Snohomish County.

-As part of Sound Transit 3, Kirkland is slated to receive a short Link light rail line from Issaquah and Downtown Bellevue that will terminate at South Kirkland Park and Ride.
-Originally scheduled to open in 2041, due to projected revenue declines resulting from the COVID-19 pandemic, the Sound Transit Board issued a Sound Transit 3 "realignment" plan on August 5, 2021, which delays the Issaquah to South Kirkland light rail line to 2044.
+The South Kirkland Park and Ride is planned to be the terminus of the 4 Line, a Link light rail line that also serves Bellevue and Issaquah.
+It was part of the Sound Transit 3 program approved in 2016 and was originally scheduled to open in 2041.
+Amid projected revenue declines resulting from the COVID-19 pandemic and construction cost escalations, the project's opening was delayed to 2050.
 The Sound Transit 3 program also includes a bus rapid transit line on Interstate 405, with stops at NE 85th Street and the existing Totem Lake Freeway Station.
 The NE 85th Street station is projected to cost $235–300 million, making it one of the most expensive bus projects under consideration by Sound Transit, due to the need to completely rebuild the cloverleaf interchange.
 The city's existing transit center is about a mile away and about 200 ft lower in elevation.
 For a time the first aerial tramway in the Seattle area was discussed to connect the two.
 The station was originally planned to open in 2024 after three years of construction, but Sound Transit is delaying opening to 2026 due to revenue declines as a result of the COVID-19 pandemic.